AdyGCode/yt-clone/ReadMe.md

 ],
 ```

-The comma is needed :)
+The comma after the `]` is needed as there are lines of code after the
+updated lines

 ### Do a Commit and Push to Version Control